DiLiubarets/diliubarets.github.io/content/posts/Excel/Capacity.md

     ' Identify the last column in the pivot table (Grand Total column is usually the last one) lastCol = pt.DataBodyRange.Columns.Count

-    ' Copy headers from the Pivot Table and paste into the destination pt.TableRange1.Rows(1).Copy
+    ' Copy headers (first two rows) from the Pivot Table and paste into the destination ws.Range(pt.TableRange1.Rows(1).Resize(2).Address).Copy ' Ensure both header rows are copied destCell.PasteSpecial Paste:=xlPasteValues
-    destCell.PasteSpecial Paste:=xlPasteValues
     destCell.PasteSpecial Paste:=xlPasteFormats